 Wangduechhoeling Palace

-Hoffman’s long-standing relationship with Bhutan and The Bhutan Foundation manifested in a brand-new type of project for the studio, when in 2019 we were asked to develop the graphic identity system of the Wangduechhoeling Palace, a new cultural institution located in Bumthang Valley, Bhutan.
+Hoffman’s longstanding connection with The Bhutan Foundation led to a new kind of project for the studio in 2019, when we were invited to create the graphic identity system for the Wangduechhoeling Palace, a cultural institution in Bhutan’s Bumthang Valley.

 The process of creating the wayfinding system necessitated understanding the ideal movement flow through the Palace grounds and placing signage at key points where descriptive information about specific structures or directional markers were needed.
 It also was essential that the signs be legible for both native Bhutanese and international visitors, so that every sign incorporates information written in both Dzongkha and English.
 An isometric visualization of the Palace grounds was designed to create a map that can efficiently assist visitors in moving throughout the property from any point.